(1 virtual 45-minute session)

 Throughout the process, your nutritionist will provide you with educational materials, food/meal planning strategies, encouragement and support, and the accountability that will help you achieve your goals!

 First, your nutritionist/dietitian will determine how much energy your body needs to make it through a normal day.
-Using your age, height, gender, and other factors, we calculate how much energy (measured in calories) you will need to achieve your goal (weight loss, weight gain, weight maintenance) However, calorie counts are not rigid rules.
-Because everyone’s body chemistry is slightly different, our counselors use this calorie range to determine macronutrient proportions to guide food intake and target ongoing weight loss.
+Using your age, height, gender, and other factors, we calculate how much energy (measured in calories) you will need to achieve your goal (weight loss, weight gain, weight maintenance).
+However, calorie counts are not rigid rules.
+Because everyone’s body chemistry is slightly different, our counselors use this calorie range to determine macronutrient proportions to guide food intake.
 In building your plan, two factors are key:

 Our goal is for you to eat 5-7 times a day, which includes a combination of larger meals and smaller snacks.
-The purpose is to eat enough food to support a high level of metabolic activity.
-As you progress through your counseling your nutrition counselor will teach you how to reduce, or occasionally increase, your food intake to help you achieve your specific health goals.
+The purpose is to eat enough food to maintain satiety and stabilize blood sugar levels.
+As you progress through your sessions, your nutritionist/dietitian (aka your nutrition coach) will teach you how adjust meal and snack times and reduce or increase your food intake to help you achieve your specific health goals.

 It is very hard to be successful if you are “forced” to eat food that you do not like.
 Furthermore, it will be even harder to create a sustainable routine if your meals do not fit your schedule.
 Your nutritionist/dietitian works with you to make planning your meals simple, including meals that both you and your family enjoy.
 All foods in the Complete Food Guide can be incorporated into any meal.
 However, certain rules are non-negotiable:

 You must communicate with your nutritionist/dietitian and regularly and attend sessions: We want to help you!

 You must eat breakfast: Gotta get that metabolism going!